 - Town Mark: Also known as the Assay Office Mark.
 This mark shows at which assay office the article was tested and hallmarked.
 For English made watch cases this is usually either a leopard's head (London), an upright sword between three wheatsheaves (Chester), or an anchor (Birmingham).
 There were other assay offices, but these are the principal ones for watch cases.
-Note that this mark does not tell you where an item was actually made; it tells you where it was hallmarked.
+Note that this does not tell you where an item was actually made; it tells you where it was hallmarked.
 Although there were some restriction in the early nineteenth century, the 1854 Hallmarking Act removed these and allowed workers to send items to any assay office that they chose.
 Liverpool watch case makers usually had their work hallmarked in Chester, Coventry makers often used Chester or London rather than the nearer Birmingham.
 I live in Cheshire but have my gold and silver items hallmarked by the London Assay Office.

 - Date Letter: This shows when the item was hallmarked.
 The date letter punches were changed when new wardens were elected, which was usually at the end of May or June, so date letters span two calendar years.
 This is not noted in most tables of hallmarks, which only show the year when the punch was first used and many so-called experts don't seem to know.
 Remember that an entry of, for example, “1914” really means 1914 to 1915.
 See also my note about the shields around date letters on gold may different from those on silver, particularly if they are London Assay Office hallmarks.
 Most guides only show shield shapes for date letters on silver.
 Also, different shield shapes were often used for small items, and for watch cases.
 The Birmingham Assay Office in particular used completely different surround shapes around date letters in the late nineteenth century.
 Note that each assay offices had its own unique cycles of date letters so you must use the correct table.